-Diagnostic Medical Sonography Program Handbook - 2023-24
+Diagnostic Medical Sonography Program Handbook - 2025-26

 Each student receives faculty advising regarding progress through the Curriculum Plan.
 Advising occurs in a private and individual manner for each student.
 Faculty advising sessions occur periodically, but no less frequently than once per Rotation.
 If a student is in jeopardy of being placed on or is placed on academic or conduct-related probation, faculty advising sessions will occur on a more frequent basis.
 Advising sessions may be requested at any time by the student or by faculty members.
-All faculty advising sessions are documented and retained in the student's record.

 Each student enrolled in the program has access to faculty and staff members for academic and professional advising.
 The Program Director is the primary source for this type of student advising; however, the student may approach other faculty members, clinical instructors or staff of the VUMC Ultrasound and/or Radiology Department.
 Other CPiAH Staff are also available by appointment to assist students as necessary.
-All official academic advising conducted by Program Faculty and Staff is documented and retained in the student's record.